 Enter through the red doors on Hackett.
 If the Book of Common Prayer is new to you, don’t worry; we’ll help you through the service until you’re comfortable.

-Sunday morning worship services at St. Mark consist of singing, praying, listening to scripture, a sermon, and Holy Communion.
+Our in-person Sunday morning worship at 10 a.m. consists of music, praying, listening to Scripture, a sermon, and Holy Communion.
 On most Sundays, September through May, the St. Mark’s choir sings.
 Our Music Director plays the organ and the piano, and worship services often feature other musicians as well.

 Some churches have a particular style when it comes to what’s expected on Sunday mornings.
 On any given Sunday at St. Mark’s, you’ll see a bit of everything.
 Some people wear jeans and some people dress up a bit.
 We’ll be glad to welcome you, no matter how you’re dressed.